 Pilates works with the deep abdominal stabilisers to control the trunk/pelvis and limbs, but the Pelvic Floor, which gets a workout in every Pilates session, is really a man’s best friend.
 Building strength and endurance in your pelvic floor leads to improved sexual performance, better continence and is just one of the many neglected muscles that Pilates can assist with.

 These days you will find men in most of our classes at Melbourne Osteopathy Sports Injury Centre.
-I encourage men to rebel against gender expectations and enjoy some exercise which feels good, makes you work hard and doesn’t break your back…actually, it will fix it.
+I encourage men to rebel against gender expectations and enjoy some exercise which feels good, makes you work hard and doesn’t break your back actually, it will fix it.
+For further information about how Pilates can help you rehabilitate from an injury or just improve your everyday life, visit our Pilates website or contact any of our expert team.

 Nicholas Psarros is a Senior Pilates Instructor at Melbourne Osteopathy Sports Injury Centre.
 He is a fully qualified member of the Pilates Alliance Australasia and also an Exercise and Sports Scientist with ESSA.